hotspotty/documentation/docs/features/team-and-community-collaboration/contact-hotspot-owners.md

 # Contact hotspot owners

 Letting people contact you is a great way to improve the overall quality of the Helium network.
-Maybe someone wants to collaborate with you or wants to help you [improve your transmit scale](/advanced/optimize-your-earnings-and-transmit-scale)?
+Maybe someone wants to collaborate with you or wants to help you improve your setup?
 Or what if you are the person willing to help someone out?

 ## How to get contacted?

-Verify your HNT wallet so that Hotspotty knows you are a human 😀 and not a 🤖.
+Verify your Solana wallet so that Hotspotty knows you are a human 😀 and not a 🤖.
 There are 2 approaches:

 1. Search for your Helium hotspot on the [map](https://app.hotspotty.net/hotspots) and go to the **Contact owner** tab where you will find the <button className="hotspotty-button">Verify wallet</button> button.
-From there you can follow the steps to [verify your helium wallet](#verify-wallet-ownership).
+From there you can follow the steps to [verify your wallet](#verify-wallet-ownership).

 ![Verify Wallet](/img/advanced/verify-wallet-01.png)